-Students who have completed the preceding GVSU undergraduate courses listed or the equivalent courses at another university may not enroll in the content-equivalent graduate-level course unless required as a condition of admission, or are granted permission by the Seidman Graduate Programs Office.
+Students who have completed the preceding GVSU undergraduate courses listed or the equivalent courses at another university may not enroll in the content-equivalent graduate-level course unless required as a condition of admission or unless granted permission by the Seidman Graduate Programs Office.

-All M.S.A. students must complete a minimum of 18 credits in graduate accounting courses including the following courses:
+All M.S.A. students must complete a minimum of 18 credits in graduate accounting courses including the following:

 - ACC 607 - Ethics for Accountants (3 credits)